maxmpz/powerampapi/poweramp_skin_sdk/poweramp_skin_sample/readme.md

     overlapStyle="[overlap style reference]"
     checkedByDefault="[true|false]"/>
 ```
-* set of radio buttons (build 810+).
+* set of a radio buttons (build 810+).
 Only one selected value from the set of options is applied:
 ```xml
 <radio
     key="[preference unique key]"